TrendingTechnology/collector-react/README.md

   // Find this in your project’s collector settings.
   collectorId: string;

+  // Optional key:value pairs for setting default data.
+  // e.g. prefill user’s information if they’re logged in. defaultEntries?: {[key: string]: string};

   // Optional domain for where to fetch the dialog.
   // Defaults to dovetailapp.com.
   domain?: string;

-  // Optional key:value pairs for setting default data.
-  // e.g. prefill user’s information if they’re logged in. metadata?: {[key: string]: string};

   // Called when the user clicks the X icon to close the dialog.
   onDismiss: () => void;